- LLC v. Corporation

 When an LLC elects to file their taxes as a C-Corp, they agree to meet corporate income tax requirements for five years.
 If an LLC wishes to be taxed as a C-Corp, members of the company must agree unanimously.
 The main reason they would want to do so has to do with the corporate tax rate, which is often considerably lower than the personal tax rate that owners are subject to after business income has passed through to their personal tax returns.

-So, just because an entrepreneur registers as an LLC does not mean they should ignore the S-Corp vs C-Corp debate.
+So, just because an entrepreneur registers as an LLC does not mean they should ignore the C Corps and S Corps debate.
 There are benefits to filing as one versus the other, although it’s important to remember that businesses cannot file as both a S-Corp and a C-Corp.
 They may only select one when filing their corporate tax returns.
 However, choosing to do so could save them a significant amount of money on their personal, and potentially their corporate, tax returns.

 Business Filing Section